JeremyWarui/service_desk/README.md

 ## Contribution and License

-Service Desk is an open-source project that welcomes contributions from other developers. \If you want to contribute to ResolveRocket please follow these steps:
+ResolveRocket is an open-source project that welcomes contributions from other developers. \If you want to contribute to ResolveRocket please follow these steps:

 - Fork the repository on GitHub
 - Create a new branch from the main branch